Chelsie Cooper, Approvely: Tackling igaming’s payment problems

 North American markets feels as though they are learning as they grow.
 In the US, the market is still maturing and the significance of compliance and safety is only now being realised.

 A major part of my journey has been recognising this and helping my clients to overcome these challenges.
-This has also seen Approvely become a company that provides compliance services as a complete platform for our customers and not just payment solutions.
+This has also seen Approvely find solutions outside of just payments, by partnering with groups like GambleID, which provide compliance services as a complete platform for customers.

 I have worked hard to foster a culture of collaboration within my company, actively seeking feedback from partners.
 One thing I learned from my early years working with my father was the power of feedback.
 Holding key conversations with your partners and listening to their problems will go a long way to helping you become successful.
 You need to be able to leave your ego at the door, address any problems you encounter and grow as a team.